 6. What is the prioritization process for SWIFT applications?

-Project prioritization for recommended water management strategy projects with an associated nonzero capital cost in the most recently adopted state water plan at the time abridged applications are due to TWDB for consideration will occur at two levels: regional and state.
+Project prioritization for recommended water management strategy projects with an associated nonzero capital cost in the most recently adopted state water plan at the time abridged applications are due to TWDB for consideration will occur at the state level.